 The proposed development is translated into economic and fiscal impacts based on a number of multipliers (for example, indirect sales as a percentage of direct sales, jobs per \$1 million in sales, indirect jobs per direct jobs, and tax rates).
-These multipliers reflect the professional judgment of the consultant, and were derived based on information from the following sources: other projects similar to this proposed Project; U.S. Census data, the State of Hawai'i Data Book: the Maui County Data Book: The 2012 Input-Output Study for Hawai'i Inter-County Input-Output Study for Hawaii'i Inter-County Input-Output Study: 2012 Benchmark Report; employment and labor rates from the State Department of Labor and Industrial Relations (DLIR); County and State tax rates; and revenue and expenditure data from the County and the State.
+These multipliers reflect the MIKI BASIN INDUSTRIAL PARK: SOCIO-ECONOMIC CONDITIONS, ECONOMIC IMPACIS, AND FISCAL IMPACIS professional judgment of the consultant, and were derived based on information from the following sources: other projects similar to this proposed Project; U.S. Census data; the State of Hawai'i Data Book; the Maui County Data Book; The 2012 Input-Output Study for Hawai'i; The Hawai'i Inter-County Input-Output Study: 2012 Benchmark Report; employment and labor rates from the State Department of Labor and Industrial Relations (DLIR); County and State tax rates; and revenue and expenditure data from the County and the State.